ssbc/multiblob-http/README.md

 retrive blob with hash {id}

+range requests [rfc 7233](https://tools.ietf.org/html/rfc7233) are supported, This enables better video playback in browsers.
+Browsers tend to refuse to loop videos otherwise and seeking in videos requires range requests.
+It's also great for extracting embedded thumbnails from JPEGs etc.

 ### POST /add

 posts to add do not require to have a hash, but will respond with the hash.